dromerdenker/py-ppt-karaoke/README.md

 More about [Vincent on Twitter](https://twitter.com/vinwijnl).

 # install & run
-1. You need Python installed on your machine
+1. You need Python installed on your machine.
+From the repo root:
 1. `pip install -r requirements.txt`
-1. `python main.py`
+1. `python src/main.py`

 Should do the trick.
 Pick up the decks in `/generated/deck_xx.pptx`